domainr/ci/README.md

 CI support for Domainr

-Used to create: `domainr/docker-go:go1.9.4-docker17.12.0-ce` or the like

-Possibly used in future builds, having the Docker client tool to talk to a remote docker server, so should work with Circle CI's `setup_remote_docker`.
+At the moment, this is just a Dockerfile, used to create `domainr/ci` on Docker Hub as a public image.

+**Nothing proprietary or secret goes in this image.**

+We want to get new stable releases of Go quickly, so use the Golang upstreams which are fast enough, then add in whatever other packages and tools we expect.

+We include the docker client, to work with Circle CI's `setup_remote_docker` (where a container talks to docker to create images from inside docker).

+We also include `heroku`, `dep` and various other things.